unknown321/wampy/USAGE.md

 Quirks:

 - Playlist is never full.
-Default player keeps up to 15 songs in memory, some of those have already been played, reducing playlist size further
+Default player keeps up to 15 songs in memory, some of those have already been played, reducing playlist size further.
 - Some elements may look slightly off (if you look hard enough) due to upscaling (800/275 = 2.90909...).
 - Skin transparency is not pixel perfect (irrational upscaling ratio).
-- There might be small delay between clicking button and getting response (noticeable on shuffle button)
+- Visualization data is taken from Walkman; it doesn't match Winamp's behaviour.

 Improvements (compared to Winamp v2.95):